vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 function verify(bytes calldata seal, bytes32 imageId, bytes32 journalDigest)
 ```

-`length` represents the length of journal data, which is located in `msg.data`, starting at byte 0 of `executionCommitment` and ends with the last byte of the last verified argument.
+`Proof.length` represents the length of journal data, which is located in `msg.data`, starting at byte 0 of `executionCommitment` and ends with the last byte of the last verified argument.

 `onlyVerified` gets `seal` and `journalDigest` by slicing it out of `msg.data`.
 This is where `length` is used.